 Organized Labor Opposition

 Organized labor tended to oppose it.
 Unions thought it was an attempt to make workers more docile.
-Union leader Samuel Gompers complained that Prohibition was the only amendment in history to reduce rather than expand the freedoms enjoyed by Americans.
+Union leader Samuel Gompers said that Prohibition was the only amendment in history to reduce rather than expand the freedoms enjoyed by Americans.

-Many people in Connecticut weren’t going to let their freedom to drink be denied.
+Many people weren’t going to let their freedom to drink be denied.
 Legal, tax-paying alcohol producers and retailers were outlawed.
 They were replaced by illegal operators, including organized criminals.
 They quickly met the brisk demand for alcohol.

 Bootleg alcohol was carelessly made.
 It often contained creosote, lead toxins and even embalming fluid.
 Consumers sometimes suffered paralysis, blindness and death.
 A very painful death.

 Perhaps residents will abolish one of the final vestiges of Prohibition in Connecticut.

-Farnam, H. Confessions of a Prohibitionist.
-Hartford: CT Fed of Churches, 1923.
+- Farnam, H. Confessions of a Prohibitionist.

-Steuart, T. $100,000,000 Saved Connecticut in Three Dry Years.
-Westerville, OH: Am Issue, c 1923.
+- Steuart, T. $100,000,000 Saved CT in Three Dry Years.